sparkle-reasoning/sparkle/README.md

 > Taking the given equation modulo 2, 3, and 5, respectively, we have:
 > n⁵ ≡ 0 (mod 2), n⁵ ≡ 0 (mod 3), n⁵ ≡ 4 (mod 5)

+## 🔧 TODOs

+- [ ] Release test sets - ETA by July 13, 2025
+- [ ] Provide additional evaluation scripts for fine-grained analysis

+## 🐛 Issues & Support

+If you encounter any problems, have questions, or would like to contribute to the project, please feel free to:

+- **Open an issue** on our GitHub repository
+- **Contact us directly** at [milawang@cs.wisc.edu](mailto:milawang@cs.wisc.edu)

+We welcome contributions, bug reports, and feature requests from the community!

 ## 📖 Citation

 If you find this work useful, please consider citing: